Is Family Constellation Therapy Effective?

 insufficient trauma training in some contexts

-Because of this, many practitioners emphasize integrating Family Constellations carefully alongside grounded therapeutic, medical, or psychological support when appropriate.
+Because of this, many practitioners emphasize integrating Family Constellations carefully alongside grounded psychological, medical, or therapeutic support when appropriate.

 Family Constellations Is Not a Magic Solution